dnvgl/qats/README.md

 python setup.py develop
 ```

-Does the stuff work?

-Ensure that you can import the package in the Python console
+Now you should be able to import the package in the Python console

 ```python
 import qats
 help(qats)
 ```

-.. and that the command line interface (CLI) is working.
+.. and the command line interface (CLI).

 ```console
 qats -h